K-pop to the rescue? S. Korea all-in for scout jamboree closing concert

 A popular TV music program, set to feature some acts now performing at the jamboree, was abruptly cancelled for undisclosed reasons.

-Lawmaker Sung Il-jong faced backlash from K-pop fans after saying the army should let megastars BTS -- on hiatus while two members serve mandatory military terms -- reunite and perform.
+And lawmaker Sung Il-jong faced backlash from K-pop fans after saying the army should let megastars BTS -- on hiatus while two members serve their mandatory military terms -- reunite and perform.

-K-pop columnist Isak Choi said the plan betrayed "a terrible totalitarian idea that the state owns K-pop", she said on X, the site formerly known as Twitter.
+K-pop columnist Isak Choi said on the social media platform X that the plan betrayed "a terrible totalitarian idea that the state owns K-pop".

 The Yonhap News Agency reported that around 1,000 employees at public institutions -- such as the Korea Development Bank and the Korea Electric Power Corporation -- had been "mobilised" to help out with the concert.